“You all fueled my fire. This cohort centered me to be a leader, take risks and not to follow. I am grateful for it, and to you all. Deeply grateful.”

 - Opportunities to unleash more money to racial and gender justice movements building community power - individually and with peer partnership

 - A vibrant, influential network of self-organizing Fellows from all cohorts that exists beyond the fellowship

 Philanthropy Forward is a timely and necessary offering to catalyze funders who are working together to center racial and gender justice and community power building to disrupt and transform the future of philanthropy.
-For more information, please contact Amanda Hwu at email@example.com.
+For more information, please contact Manisha Vaze at firstname.lastname@example.org.

 “I wanted to meet and get to know more folks who had my role and who have a commitment to organizing and have a commitment to power building and an analysis around racial justice.
 Before [Philanthropy Forward], I didn’t really have that.
 A lot of the folks that I was closer to in philanthropy were not executive level folks.
 This process has helped me find my folks.
 [My] hope for relationship building has come through and been even more meaningful than I could have expected.”

 Cohort 4 began in September 2022 with 15 Fellows from Deaconess Foundation, Voqal, Women's Foundation of the South, Kolibri Foundation, The Meyer Foundation, Crossroads Fund, Wieboldt Foundation, Pride Foundation, Grantmakers Concerned with Immigrants and Refugees, Woods Fund Chicago, Health Forward Foundation, Nexus Community Partners, Kolibri Foundation, Satterberg Foundation, and Grand Victoria Foundation.
 This cohort is composed of 87% BIPOC fellows and 13% white fellows.